 With the fall of the Roman Empire and the onset of the Dark Ages in the 6th and 7th centuries, astrology was preserved in Byzantium and the advanced Islamic civilization of the Middle East.
 This astrology, enriched by the addition of observations and techniques, some from the Vedic astrology of India, passed to medieval Europe in the 12th and 13th centuries.
 There it flourished until the Enlightenment and went of out fashion due to the new materialism and mechanistic philosophies introduced in the late 17th and early 18th centuries.

 Over the 2,000 year span from the Greeks to the Renaissance astrology exhibited great continuity in technique and philosophy despite some significant changes.
 The phase of this astrology in Europe from 1200 to 1700 is referred to as traditional astrology while the first period, 1200 to 1500, is known as medieval astrology and the terminal period, 1500 to 1700, is known as Renaissance astrology.
 Here is more information on the History of Astrology in the Renaissance.
-Links to pages on a number of figures, prominent in Renaissance astrology, appear above to left.

 The focus of traditional astrology was on outer events, rather than psychology (a science that did not come into existence until the 20th century).
 By using a myriad of techniques, traditional astrology was able to provide precise, accurate prediction of concrete events.
 Here is an example of the accuracy and precision possible with traditional astrology, the Disappearance of Chandra Levy.